isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 								You will receive an SMS invitation with a personalised link to book your booster dose appointment when you become eligible – about five months after the last dose of your primary series vaccination.
 Please use it to book an appointment for the booster.<br><br>
-If you are aged 18 to 59  and have completed the last dose of your primary series vaccination, but have not yet received your SMS notification from MOH, you may walk in to any Vaccination Centre offering the mRNA COVID-19 vaccine, without a prior appointment to receive your booster dose.<br><br>
+If you are aged 18 to 59  and have completed the last dose of your primary series vaccination, but have not yet received your SMS notification from MOH, you may walk in to any Vaccination Centre offering the mRNA COVID-19 vaccine, without an appointment to receive your booster dose.<br><br>
 If you are aged 60 years and above and have completed the last dose of your primary series vaccination, you may also walk into any of the participating Public Health Preparedness Clinics, or Polyclinics, in addition to the Vaccination Centres, to receive your booster dose without an appointment.
 									</p>
 							</div>